NataliaSkrepinskaya/Ink_Tank/README.md

 # Ink_Tank
-The high-fidelity prototype of login page Ink Tank web application
+The high-fidelity prototype of login page Ink Tank web application created in October'2017